 The added bonus to Lemon Bean was the body buzz.
 The buzz was good for early-day use when I needed strong medication but wanted to stay productive.
 I was able to sit and work with plenty of energy but also felt relaxed with a slight body buzz.
 The sativa-dominate strain also was good for afternoon socializing with friends and physical labor.

-Overall, the strain was a great “Work Weed” and covered all criteria: strong energetic cerebral high with focus and slight body buzz for relaxation while working.
+Overall, the strain was a great “Work Sativa” and covered all criteria: strong energetic cerebral high with focus and slight body buzz for relaxation while working.
 Though the strain does not go full out racing-thoughts with energy, I don’t recommend it for patients who do not enjoy strong energetic sativa.

 For more ILNJ reviews, click here.